 Honor Code and Code of Non-Academic Conduct

-Student academic and non-academic behavior is governed by the Honor Code or the Code of Non-Academic Conduct.
+Student academic and non-academic behavior is governed by the Honor Code and the Code of Non-Academic Conduct, respectively.
 In matriculating at Wesleyan, students make a commitment to uphold both codes.
 Violations of the codes are adjudicated by the peer Honor Board and Student Judicial Board.
-The administrative advisor to the Honor Board is the vice president for student affairs, who serves as an ex officio member of the Board.
-The Student Judicial Board has two faculty advisors and an administrative advisor from the Office of the Dean of Students; these advisors have voice but no vote.
+The administrative advisor to the Honor Board is the dean of academic advancement, who serves as an ex officio member of the Board.
+The Student Judicial Board has two faculty advisors and an administrative advisor from the Office of the Dean of Students.
+These advisors have voice but no vote.
 Records are kept for six years following the violation.
 Brief summaries of the boards and procedures appear below.
-The text of the codes and full descriptions of the procedures and sanctions can be found online at www.wesleyan.edu/studenthandbook/3_univreg.html.
-Students found in violation of either code have the right to appeal the finding and the sanction to the president.
+The text of the codes and full descriptions of the procedures and sanctions can be found online in the Student Handbook.
+Students found in violation of either code have the right to appeal the finding and the sanction to the vice president of student affairs

 - Honor Board Procedures